fohara/docker-moztrap/README.md

 ``` shell
 $ docker run -it --link=mysql:mysql docker-moztrap /moztrap-add-user.sh user user@localhost qwerty
 ```
-This will add a basic user to the app with a class of 'user', a username set to "user@localhost", and password set to "qwerty".
+This will add a basic user to the app with a username set to "user", an email address set to "user@localhost", and a password set to "qwerty".